 Concentrate on building core child protection skills and capacities (e.g. understanding child development to support quality assessments to be conducted as part of case management) that can be easily transferred as mechanisms and processes are created or strengthened throughout the child protection system.

-Concentrate on the basics and keep it simple: Case management procedures can be highly complex and detailed, but instead stick to the main elements so that efforts are not wasted, or can be maintained by governments with limited resources as international organisations reduce their assistance.
+Concentrate on the basics and keep it simple: Case management procedures can be highly complex and detailed, but only keep the main elements so that efforts are not wasted, or can be maintained by governments with limited resources as international organisations reduce their assistance.

 Ensure timeliness of the response.
 When many organisations are working together to coordinate their response and support the government, this often results in lengthy negotiation processes to agree on forms, protocols and procedures for how all the parties will work together.
 Limiting the time it takes to come to these agreements is essential to ensure that children are supported as soon as possible following the onset of the emergency.
 Basic agreements should be fast tracked to facilitate an urgent response and can later be revised and expanded upon.